 SOCOS currently supports basic program proof management, but does not provide adequate facilities for managing program proofs in a way that accommodates continuous change.
 PVS proofs must be managed by hand by the user, and if a procedure is changed, however slightly, all proofs must be replayed.
 It would be desirable if the tool kept track of dependencies between program elements, and in the event of a change, only replayed proofs of possibly invalidated transitions.
-A nice feature of interactive provers like PVS is that advanced proof strategies work on the high-level structure of a formula.
-So, in the case of slight changes, chances are good that an existing proof is reusable.
+A nice feature of interactive provers like PVS is that advanced proof strategies do not mention specific terms but rather work on the high-level structure of a formula.
+So, in the case of slight changes, when an existing proof is replayed chances are good that it will be able to prove the new correctness condition as well.

 Finally, there is a need for a way to make incremental software extensions and reason about their correctness.
-Stepwise Feature Introduction [22], a sound layered extension mechanism based on superposition refinement, is intended to be the main method by which a SOCOS program is extended with new functionality.
+Stepwise Feature Introduction [4], a sound layered extension mechanism based on superposition refinement, is intended to be the main method by which a SOCOS program is extended with new functionality.